 You can let it cool a little or you can eat it right away.
 Either way it will be delicious!

-This recipe belongs to Albanian Food
+This is one of the Albanian food recipes that belongs to Albanian Food

 Top foods in Albania – Albanian Burek Recipes

-Below we have listed the ultimate top foods in Albania, the ones take the biggest part in the Albanian Cuisine, the traditional Albanian foods.
+Below we have listed the ultimate top foods in Albania, the ones that take the biggest part in the Albanian Cuisine, the traditional Albanian foods.